Grand Beguinage

 Plan your visit

-On the Dijle, just outside the first city wall, a community of beguines settled in the thirteenth century.
-These were religious women who did not take monastic vows, but decided to live near each other, to remain unmarried and to lead a sober and pious life.
+On the River Dyle, just outside the first city wall, a community of beguines settled in the thirteenth century.
+These were religious women who did not take monastic vows but chose to live near one another, remain unmarried, and lead a sober and devout life.
 They earned their living by teaching, caring for the sick, washing wool and bleaching cloth, among other things.
-More than nuns, they retained their independence.
-The construction of the second city wall in the fourteenth century integrated the Great Beguinage into the city.
+Unlike nuns, they retained a greater degree of independence.
+The construction of the second city wall in the fourteenth century incorporated the Grand Beguinage into the city.

-The oldest building in the Great Beguinage is the St. John the Baptist Church (Sint-Jan-De-Doperkerk), whose construction began at the beginning of the fourteenth century.
-The church is early Gothic in style, but Romanesque elements can also be discerned.
-The church interior was given a baroque styling in the seventeenth century.
-In 1937 the church became a protected monument and was restored between 1978 and 1985.
-That restoration beautiful late medieval wall paintings.
+The oldest building in the Grand Beguinage is the Saint John the Baptist Church, the construction of which began at the beginning of the fourteenth century.
+The church is early Gothic in style, though Romanesque elements can also be discerned.
+The church's interior was given a Baroque design in the seventeenth century.
+In 1937, the church was declared a protected monument, and it was restored between 1978 and 1985.
+During this restoration, beautiful late medieval murals were discovered.
 Today, the church is home to the University Parish.

 Aan het einde van de zestiende eeuw maakte Pierre de Bersacques deze oudste bekende afbeelding van het Groot Begijnhof (Universiteitsarchief KU Leuven).

-At the end of the sixteenth century, Pierre de Bersacques made this the oldest known image of the Great Beguinage (University Archives KU Leuven).
+At the end of the sixteenth century, Pierre de Bersacques created this oldest known depiction of the Grand Beguinage (University Archives KU Leuven).

 Heyday of the Beguinage

-The Great Beguinage still has a few houses from the sixteenth century – built in half-timbering with loam filling – but most of the houses date from the seventeenth century and were built in brick.
-The seventeenth century was the prime time for the Great Beguinage.
-There were more than three hundred beguines living there at the time and, in addition, probably quite a number of female relatives of those beguines.
-To accommodate them all, the Beguinage was expanded in the seventeenth-century with the so-called Spanish Quarter or Soldier’s Quarter.
+The Grand Beguinage still contains a few sixteenth-century houses – built in half-timbering with loam filling – but most of the houses date from the seventeenth century and were constructed in brick.
+The seventeenth century was the heyday of the Grand Beguinage.
+There were more than three hundred beguines living there at that time, along with quite a number of their female relatives.
+To accommodate all beguines, the Beguinage was expanded in the seventeenth-century with the so-called Spanish Quarter, or Soldier’s Quarter.

 Decline and restoration

-From the 18th, the number of beguines in the Leuven Great Beguinage declined.
-A similar process then manifested itself in beguinages elsewhere in the Low Countries.
-This was considered late; in other European regions the beguine movement had bled to death centuries ealier.
+From the eighteenth century onwards, the number of beguines in the Leuven Grand Beguinage declined.
+A similar process took place in beguinages elsewhere in the Low Countries.
+This decline was considered late; in other European regions, the beguine movement had already died out centuries earlier.

-In 1800 the Leuven Great Beguinage was ultimately transferred to the Commission of Civil Almshouses (the predecessor of the Commission of Public Assistance and of today’s OCMW (public centre for social welfare).
-Since then, the houses of the Great Beguinage also housed widows, orphans and less privileged families.
-Over time, many small artisans also settled in the vacant beguinages.
+In 1800, the Grand Beguinage was transferred to the Commission of Civil Almshouses (the predecessor of the Commission of Public Assistance and today’s Public Centre for Social Welfare).
+From that time on, the houses of the Grand Beguinage also accommodated widows, orphans, and less privileged families.
+Over time, many small artisans also settled in the vacant beguinage houses.

 Groot Begijnhof, met de Sint-Jan-De-Doperkerk, gefotografeerd door Edmond Fierlants in 1865 (Universiteitsarchief KU Leuven)

-Great Beguinage, with the Saint.
-John the Baptist Church, photographed by Edmond Fierlants in 1865 (KU Leuven University Archives)
+Grand Beguinage, with the Saint John the Baptist Church, photographed by Edmond Fierlants in 1865 (KU Leuven University Archives)

-In the nineteenth and twentieth centuries, these beguinages fell increasingy into despair, a process reinforced by the trail of destruction left by World War II.
-Demolition was imminent but could eventually be prevented because the University of Leuven decided to buy the Great Beguinage – with the exception of the church – at the beginning of the 1960s.
+In the nineteenth and twentieth centuries, these beguinage houses fell increasingly into disrepair, a process reinforced by the trail of destruction left by the Second World War.
+Demolition seemed imminent but was eventually prevented when the University of Leuven decided to purchase the Grand Beguinage, with the exception of the church, in the early 1960s.
+A large-scale restoration followed, carried out in two phases.
+The first was led by Raymond M. Lemaire, and the second by Paul Van Aerschot.
+In 1987, the Grand Beguinage was listed as a protected monument, and by 1990 the restoration project was completed.

 Begijntjes bij de kerk van het Groot Begijnhof (Universiteitsarchief KU Leuven)

-Beguines at the church of the Great Beguinage (KU Leuven University Archives)
+Beguines next to the church of the Grand Beguinage (KU Leuven University Archives)

 Restauratie van het Groot Begijnhof (Universiteitsarchief KU Leuven)

-Restoration of the Great Beguinage (KU Leuven University Archives)
+Restoration of the Grand Beguinage (KU Leuven University Archives)

 Groot Begijnhof in de jaren 1970 (Universiteitsarchief KU Leuven)

-Today, the Great Beguinage is a residential courtyard for students and visiting professors of the university.
-The former infirmary or patient room now houses the Faculty Club, a restaurant and banquet hall of the university.
-The Convent of Chièvres, formerly a community house for destitute beguines, has been transformed into a KU Leuven conference center.
-There are many other fine buildings in the picturesque streets that recall the beguine past, such as the Holy Ghost Table, where indigent beguines could receive food, drink and shelter, or the Kerckeroom, where the meetings of the beguinage council took place.
-Also note the many reliefs and inscriptions above the doors of many of the houses in the courtyard.
+Today, the Grand Beguinage is a residential courtyard for students and visiting professors of the University.
+The former infirmary, or patient room, now houses the Faculty Club, a restaurant and banquet hall of the University.
+The Convent of Chièvres, once a community house for poor beguines, has been transformed into a KU Leuven conference centre.
+Many other fine buildings line the picturesque streets, recalling the beguine past.
+These include the Heilig-Geesttafel, where indigent beguines could receive food, drinks, and shelter, and the Kerckekamer, where the meetings of the beguinage council took place.
+Also noteworthy are the numerous reliefs and inscriptions above the doors of many of the houses in the courtyard.

 Photo: Rob Stevens